 †For Brighthouse Simply Select, coverage limits vary by risk class.

-Methodology: Information based on policies offered by Policygenius in January 2022 and is subject to change.
+Methodology: Information is based on policies offered by Policygenius in April 2023 and subject to change.

 For a comprehensive overview of each insurer’s customer service record and financial standing, take a look at our life insurance company reviews.